eclipse-hono/hono/site/documentation/content/concepts/command-and-control/index.md

 In the example above, there is no adapter instance associated with the device `4711`.
 Therefore it is checked whether there are adapter instances handling commands for the gateways, configured to possibly act on behalf of the device.
 If there is an adapter instance associated with the last known gateway of the device, that instance is returned as the result.
 Otherwise, and in the example above, the command handling adapter instance for any of these gateways is returned (the choice being random if there are multiple instances).
 In the above example that is the instance #1 associated with gateway `gw-1` (5).

 Then the command gets forwarded to that gateway (6).
 It is the responsibility of the gateway to forward the command to the device `4711`.
-After the gateway has acknowledged the command message, an "accepted" disposition will be sent back to the application (7).
+After the gateway has acknowledged the command message, an `accepted` disposition will be sent back to the application (7).

 Handling of the command response is done in the same way as shown in the chapter above for a gateway subscribing for a particular device and is therefore omitted here.

 If a gateway has already subscribed for commands for all its device, it may still subscribe for commands for a particular device (and the other way around).
 The particular device subscription has precedence then in choosing over which subscription protocol/channel to send the command to the gateway.

+<a name="command-router-service"></a>
+## New approach using the Command Router service

+The following diagrams show the message flow if protocol adapters are configured to use the [Command Router service]({{< relref "/admin-guide/command-router-config" >}}) instead of the Device Connection service.

+{{< figure src="command_control_concept_cmdrouter_1.svg" title="Command subscription" >}}

+In the scenario the device subscribes for commands (1) and the protocol adapter [registers the command consumer]({{< relref "/api/command-router#register-command-consumer-for-device" >}}) with the Command Router service, associating the device with its protocol adapter instance identifier (2).
+The Command Router service creates a receiver link scoped to the device's tenant (3) if it doesn't exist yet.
+Following that, the notification about the device subscription is sent to the application via the AMQP messaging network (4).

+{{< figure src="command_control_concept_cmdrouter_2.svg" title="Command handling" >}}

+Upon receiving the notification, the application prepares sender and command response receiver links (1,2) and sends the command message to the AMQP messaging network.
+The message is received by the Command Router service component (3), which will determine the protocol adapter instance #1 that is able to handle the command message.
+The command then gets forwarded to the AMQP messaging network on the address for adapter instance #1 (4).
+The protocol adapter instance #1 will receive the message (5) and forward it to the device (6).
+As the last step, an `accepted` disposition will be sent back to the application (7).

+{{< figure src="command_control_concept_cmdrouter_3.svg" title="Command response handling" >}}

+The command response message is sent back to the application from the protocol adapter via the AMQP messaging network.